wenYan-art/MC-PrivGLR/README.md

 - the reported Top-2 versus Top-1 fusion ablation;
 - the reported sensitivity results.

-Intermediate diagnostics and metrics that were not compared consistently in the paper are excluded.
-Plotting and table-generation scripts are also excluded.

 See `results/README.md` for the exact mapping between paper tables, paper figures, CSV files, datasets, methods, and seed sets.

 ## Table 2 Ablation Definition